 To be eligible for an aircraft dispatcher certificate, a person must:

 - Be at least 23 years of age.
-(Note: You may take the knowledge test at 21 years of age.)
+(Note: You may take the knowledge and practical test at 21 years of age.)

 - Be able to read, speak, write, and understand the English language.

 - Pass the required FAA knowledge test.

 - Meet prior aviation experience requirements or show evidence of graduation from an approved dispatcher training program.

 Many employers require that new dispatchers work in other administrative roles in the flight operations division of the company prior to being promoted to the role of flight dispatcher.
 You should investigate job boards or inquire with companies that you are interested in working with to determine what, if any, such requirements exist.

 In order to be eligible to enroll in this program, prospective students must: